Uniform waist inequalities in codimension two for manifolds with Kazhdan fundamental group: Introduction

 \subsection{Acknowledgment}

 We wish to thank Mikolaj Fraczyk, Bo'az Klartag and Alex Lubotzky for various stimulating discussions.
+We thank the anonymous referee for a very thorough reading and many helpful suggestions that improved the presentation and clarity of this manuscript.
 It is a special pleasure to thank Saar and Shaked Bader for going over a first draft of the paper, making several suggestions and pointing up relevant references.
 U.B was funded by the BSF grant 713508.
 R.S. was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – 441426599.